 - How much innovation is needed to support the goals?
 In order to set this, organization requires understanding of how organization’s current innovation funnel works, what are typical conversion rates at different stages of funnel.

-- What balance of innovation is needed?
-Business goals should include the revenue and margin projections of existing and new products and different customer and market segments.
+- What balance of innovation projects is needed?
+Business goals should include the revenue and margin projections of new and existing products with different customer and market segments.
 This information can be converted to corresponding ratios of incremental and radical innovation.

 - In which areas should innovation focus on?
 Product and service, management innovation and business model innovation.